 Finally, Congressman, do you support an end-all, be-all result without a Primary like Minneapolis or a RCV-impacted Partisan Primary like New York City, or an Open Primary with four resultants like Alaska?

 The basic point is Congressman, yes people would like more choices, but it that is the case then when next at an ice cream parlor, don’t choose one flavor get them all, because the ability to choose multiple things is better than a definitive, thoughtful choice.

 Our democracy, is a result of collective action, and if as is inaccurately portrayed as a method to get to a consensus, through a traveling vote, then we ask why this system?

 How about the Hare-Clark System, if there are 20 candidates, voters can cast 19 votes dispersed as they choose 19 to one candidate or spread out to others.
 Or how about a recognition of the first-place votes having a specific value like a factor of 1 and second-place votes ¾ of a vote and third-place votes ½ of a vote and so on and then all of the votes are tallied and the cumulative choice of the voting population is known.

-It’s Pollyannaish, sophomoric and simple-minded to believe more choices is better when people make decisions, when actually, they normally whittle their decisions down to a few choices and then decide upon one.
-This is a mature, deliberative and rational decision-making process not ring around the rosy.
+It’s Pollyannaish, sophomoric, and simple-minded to believe more choices are better when people make decisions when actually, they normally whittle their decisions down to a few choices and then decide upon one.
+This is a mature, deliberative, and rational decision-making process not ring around the rosy.

 If Congressman, Phillips has answers to our questions and a willingness to have a meaningful discussion we are ever ready.
 We doubt it, because he likely, isn’t knowledgeable about the fundamental downsides, because, the advocates do not discuss these realities, and more voices mean more choices, just not informed thoughtful, reasoned, and wise ones.